-Here’s a detailed list of what you need to do to start a business.
-It may seem like a daunting task.
-You might tell yourself that there are a million things you need to get done.
-To be frank, there is a lot to get done.
-But since you can only do one thing at a time, your best approach is to focus on creating a list and timeline and just attack each item one by one.
+When you start a business there is a lot to do.
+No question about it.
+But the truth is, you can only do one thing at a time.
+That being said, your best approach is to create a list and timeline and just do each item one by one.

 Assuming you’ve already decided which business to start, here is a checklist you might find very helpful: